 The Challenge

-The company, providing building subcontracting services to major companies in London, had gotten itself into financial difficulty due to one of the director’s protracted illness which caused a backlog of un-chased invoices.
-At the same time the HMRC were chasing the company for around £98,000 in CIS payments, £45,000 for VAT and £36,000 for Corporation Tax.
-The late payments on the invoices caused a significant cash-flow problem to the company which had up until now traded well with an excellent credit rating.
+At the same time, HMRC was chasing the company for around £98,000 in CIS payments, £45,000 for VAT, and £36,000 for Corporation Tax.
+The late payments on the invoices caused a significant cash-flow problem for the company, which had, up until now, traded well and had an excellent credit rating.

 OVERALL DEBTS TO THE COMPANY: £163,000 – COMPANY TURNOVER: £583,000 – 2 EMPLOYEES